GigiLi89/disneyquiz/README.md

-# Disney Quiz made by Gigi Li (Github: gigili89)
+# Disney Quiz

-The quiz has 10 Disney-related questions with for answer options per questions.
+The quiz has 10 Disney-related questions with four answer options per question.
 You get one chance on each question, but you can redo the game as many times as you want.
+The quiz can be played by a wide age range of people and is an easily navigated game/site.

 ## Website Goals
 ### Business Goals